divyanshukumarpcm/forcepwm/README.md

 TO BE USED WITH ARDUINO...IN PRODUCING ANALOG OUTPUT SIGNAL.

+The arduino file is given with circuit diagram on an arduino to try.
+Feel free....seriously.

-THIS LIBRARY OR ARDUINO CODE CAN BE USED TO CREATE ANALOG SIGNALS WITH ANY DIGITAL PIN OF ARDUINO EVEN WITH NON-PWM ONES.
+THIS LIBRARY- FORCEPWM.H OR ARDUINO CODE CAN BE USED TO CREATE ANALOG SIGNALS WITH ANY DIGITAL PIN OF ARDUINO EVEN WITH NON-PWM ONES.

 Include in your arduino file/project using-#include "forcepwm.h"
 start calling functions.